Sandman6z/7-zip-versions/README.md

 # 7-zip-versions
 Because of downloading the 7-zip from official website always very slow...
-So after I download successed, I will put it here.
+So after I download succeed, I'll put it here.